PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 ## Use-case 4: Social Media Analysis

 In this use-case, we will use the social media data to understand how the shows are performing on social media.
 In particular, we will look at the number of tweets and the number of retweets for each show, and calculate twitter engagement for each show and fragment.
+Please note that this use-case is not mandatory for assessment.

 > The tweets are posted by [npo1](https://twitter.com/op1npo?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor); the broadcaster of the show Op1.